cloudbees-days/sda-k8s-best-practices/README.md

     * Performance
     * Resource Management
     * Configuration Management
-  * How specific features of CloudBees CI on Kubernetes will accelerate your CD
+  * How specific features of CloudBees SDA on Kubernetes will accelerate your CD
-    * Dynamic Master provisioning
+    * Dynamic Jenksin Controller provisioning
     * Ephemeral and elastic Jenkins Kubernetes Agents
-    * Master Configuration-as-Code with CloudBees' Configuration Bundles
+    * Jenkins Controller Configuration-as-Code with CloudBees' Configuration Bundles

 To get started goto the [**Getting Started**](labs/getting-started/getting-started.md).